 Tolerance and Grit

-But I am not the poet.
-For me, the joy of fishing lies in the bite; without it, even the relaxing scenery can’t make me fully content.
+But I am no poet.
+For me, the joy of fishing lies in the bite.
+Without it, even the most tranquil scenery can’t fully satisfy.
 Fish are unpredictable.
-Some days I don’t catch any; on most days, two or three an hour is typical.
-But occasionally, the fish become wildly active.
-You cast your line, and they rush to bite, one after another, allowing you to catch dozens within a few hours.
-This kind of frenzy happens only once in a while.
-My passion for fishing stems mainly from the allure of such rare moments.
-The addiction, therefore, is in the anticipation.
-Miracles, after all, are rare.
+Some days I catch nothing; on most, I’ll land two or three an hour.
+But now and then, the fish become wildly active—you cast your line, and they rush to bite, one after another, you catch dozens in just a few hours.
+These frenzied moments are rare, but they’re what keep me hooked.
+The thrill lies in the anticipation, in the possibility.
+Miracles, after all, are not everyday occurrences.

-This feeling is similar to what we experience in tango.
-The elegant venue, soft lighting, smooth dance floor, enchanting music, and beautiful attire - all are captivating, but without a good partner, they’re not enough.
-Then one night, unexpectedly, you meet someone whose height, skill, musicality, temperament, and demeanor align perfectly with yours.
-Like a match made in heaven, the two of you become instant pals, giving yourselves over to a dance that lets you savor both flawless cooperation and the freedom of solo expression.
-This experience transforms your view of tango, giving you a new way to appreciate the dance.
-From then on, you return to the dance floor week after week, hoping to relive that magical moment.
-But miracles in tango, as in life, come only by chance.
-In my fourteen years of dancing at countless milongas, I’ve had that experience only a few times.
-Yet it’s enough to keep me coming back, yearning to capture that feeling once more.
-Tango is the search for a dream.
-In reality, miracles are rare.
+This feeling mirrors the experience of dancing tango.
+The elegant venue, soft lighting, smooth floor, enchanting music, and stylish attire are all part of the charm—but without the right partner, they’re not enough.
+Then, one night, unexpectedly, you meet someone whose height, skill, musicality, temperament, and demeanor align perfectly with yours.
+It's as if the universe has conspired to bring you together.
+You move in harmony, sharing a dance that’s both seamless cooperation and individual expression.
+It's a revelation—transformative and unforgettable.
+From that night on, you return to the dance floor again and again, hoping to recreate that magic.
+But just like in fishing, such moments are rare.
+In my fourteen years of attending countless milongas, I’ve experienced it only a handful of times.
+Yet those few dances are enough to keep me coming back.
+Tango, like life, is the pursuit of a dream.
+And in both, miracles are rare.

-We often forget that imperfection is the norm in life.
-To truly enjoy life, we must cultivate a heart that can find beauty in the ordinary.
-Voltaire said: “What is tolerance?
+We often forget that imperfection is life’s default setting.
+To truly enjoy the world, we must learn to find beauty in the everyday.
+Voltaire once said: “What is tolerance?
 It is the consequence of humanity.
-We are all formed of fragility and error; let us pardon each other’s folly - that is the first law of nature.”
+We are all formed of fragility and error; let us pardon each other’s folly—this is the first law of nature.”

-At the same time, we all yearn to rise above the ordinary and become extraordinary.
-Excellence is the result of perseverance.
-Only by embracing the daily routines can we achieve greatness.
-So, let us encourage ourselves to be resilient.
-Miracles may follow - not by luck, but as a result of dedication.
-That is the second law of nature.
+Yet we also yearn to transcend the ordinary.
+To become extraordinary requires perseverance.
+It is through embracing the routine, the mundane, and the imperfect that we achieve greatness.
+So let us encourage ourselves to be resilient.
+Miracles may come—not as gifts of luck, but as the quiet rewards of dedication.
+That, too, is a law of nature.

 Postscript